All Content is Accessible with Keyboard Alone

-Make sure your site is fully usable with the keyboard.
-Flip your mouse upside-down and make sure that your site is usable just typing, using the tab key, making menu selections and more.
-Assuming that users will use a mouse to navigate your site may impact users who use your site in negative ways.
-This is most commonly seen with menus that appear when hovering over a section of the page, widgets that do not have keyboard hooks, multimedia content that doesn't use an accessible player, etc. Here are some basic guidelines you should consider:
+Assuming that a mouse will be used to navigate your site may impact users in negative ways.
+This is most commonly seen with menus that appear when hovering over a section of the page, widgets that do not have keyboard hooks, multimedia content that doesn't use an accessible player, etc. Make sure your site is fully usable with the only a keyboard.
+Flip your mouse upside-down and try it out!
+Make sure that your site is usable just typing, using the tab key, making menu selections and more.
+The following are a few basic guidelines you should consider:

-- The tab order should match the visual order of your site, so keyboard-only users are able to logically navigate through site content.
+- The tab order should match the visual order of your site, allowing keyboard-only users to logically navigate through site content.

 - Avoid the use of the Tabindex attribute.
 Some uses of Tabindex are acceptable under some scripting situations.
 Consider this article about the use of Tabindex.

-- Use "skip navigation" or "skip to main content" links at the top of your pages to quickly get to the main sections of your page.
+- Use "skip navigation" or "skip to main content" links at the top of your pages to easily access the main sections of your page.

-- Make sure all menus on your site can be accessed using the keyboard.
+- All menus on site should be able to be accessed using the keyboard.

 - Do not use elements that only activate when a user hovers over items with a mouse, as keyboard-only or screen readers users will not be able to activate them.